tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 ## Gene Ontology DB

 `GO.db` is a data package that stores the GO term information from the GO consortium in an SQLite database.
-Several accessor functions are provide to query the database.
+Several accessor functions are provided to query the database.
 Organism specific gene to GO annotations are provied by organism data packages and/or Bioconductor’s [`AnntationHub`](https://bioconductor.org/packages/release/bioc/html/AnnotationHub.html).